cilium/design-cfps/cilium/CFP-39876-clustermesh-filtered-export.md

 - endpoints/cluster=15000
 - services=0

 By restricting export to only resources under global namespaces, we can achieve substantial scalability improvements and operational efficiency gains.
-An important consideration for using this new "scoped-export" mode is that all resources under the global namespaces are exported to clusters backend.
+An important consideration for using this new global/local namespace feature is that all resources under the global namespaces are exported to clusters backend.
 This implies that the memory and compute optimizations might be suboptimal if the cluster has most of the resources under the global namespaces.
 Without the proposed optimizations, it wouldn't be possible to mesh such clusters together.

 ## Goals